History of whaling

-This article discusses the history of whaling from prehistoric times up to the commencement of the International Whaling Commission (IWC) moratorium on commercial whaling in 1986.
 Whaling has been an important subsistence and economic activity in multiple regions throughout human history.
 Commercial whaling dramatically reduced in importance during the 19th century due to the development of alternatives to whale oil for lighting, and the collapse in whale populations.
-Nevertheless, some nations continue to hunt whales even today.
+Despite the International Whaling Commission (IWC) moratorium on commercial whaling in 1986, some nations continue to hunt whales to today.